-The moratorium regime was enacted pursuant to Decree Law no. 10-J/2020, of 26 March, which sets out certain exception measures seeking to mitigate the economic and financial impact of a reduction in the economic activity caused by the covid-19 pandemic, chiefly by postponing payment obligations towards financial institutions so that the persons and legal entities benefitting from this exceptional regime retain a liquidity buffer to maintain their businesses in operation.
+The moratorium regime was enacted pursuant to Decree Law No. 10-J/2020, of 26 March 2020, its application having subsequently been extended several times.
+This regime sets out certain exception measures seeking to mitigate the economic and financial impact of a reduction in economic activity caused by the covid-19 pandemic, chiefly by postponing payment obligations towards financial institutions so that the persons and legal entities benefitting from this exceptional regime retain a liquidity buffer to maintain their businesses in operation.

-It applies to any debtor headquartered and carrying its economic activity in Portugal, subject to it being neither in default for longer than 90 days nor in an insolvency situation, suspension or cessation of payments or already subject to enforcement actions by the relevant creditors
+It applies to any debtor headquartered and carrying its economic activity in Portugal, subject to it being neither in default for longer than 90 days nor in an insolvency situation, suspension or cessation of payments or already subject to enforcement actions by the relevant creditors.

-This regime foresees the following three exceptional measures:
+This regime foresees the following exceptional measures:

-- a prohibition of revocation, whether in whole or in part, of credit lines and loans from 27 March 2020 and until 30 September 2020; - for credit or loan agreements which repayment was set to be made at the end of the contract (bullet loans), a time extension for repayment equivalent to the duration of the regime for payments of principal and interest; and - for credit or loan agreements which repayment was set to be made in instalments, the suspension of such payments for a period equal to the duration of this regime, effectively extending the contractual repayment schedule.
+- a prohibition of revocation, whether in whole or in part, of credit lines and loans from 27 March 2020 until 30 September 2020; - for credit or loan agreements for which repayment was set to be made at the end of the contract (bullet loans), a time extension for repayment equivalent to the duration of the regime for payments of principal and interest; and - for credit or loan agreements for which repayment was set to be made in instalments, the suspension of such payments for a period equal to the duration of this regime, effectively extending the contractual repayment schedule.